tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster-v2.md

 ### 2. Running `cloud-provider-kind` from a Docker container

-The provider also comes as a Docker image:
+`cloud-provider-kind` also comes as a Docker image:

 ```shell
 docker run -d \